Greetings. I’m Jessica.

 We all go through breakfast fads, right?
 (At least I do.
 C’mon, did no one else eat Honey Bunches of Oats every single day for breakfast in high school?)

-Grain bowls and porridges are a constant go-to, especially wild blueberry oatmeal and savory millet.
-I also love a fried egg with toast and veg, not to mention the ubiquitous avocado toast.
+Grain bowls, muesli, and porridges are a constant go-to, especially wild blueberry oatmeal or millet will all manner of fresh fruit.
+I also love ubiquitous avocado toast.